JoshuaBryantza/Note-Taker-11/README.md

 # Note Taker

 ## Description

 - My motivation was a build an application that can help me make and keep track of notes
 - I built this to help me take notes and delete notes dynamically
 - The problem I solved is that I no longer have to keep track of papers or note pads that get messes or lost.

 ## Installation

-- Once you have downloaded this repo, all you would have to do in to install the npm package by running this command in the terminal <npm i>
+- Once you have downloaded this repo, all you would have to do is to install the npm package by running this command in the terminal 'npm install'
-- When you have completed the above step you would have to run this next command to start the server <npm start>
+- When you have completed the above step you would have to run this next command to start the server 'npm start'
 - Once this is done open <http://localhost:3001> on your browser

 ## Screenshots